UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ---
 ##### **AI Center of Excellence**

-- A healthcare orgnaization wishing to adopt data science at scale will often face a key strategic question:
+- A healthcare organization wishing to adopt data science at scale will often face a key strategic question:
   - *To what extent should a central AI team coordinate and drive data science transformation?*
 - A common approach is to develop an AI Center of Excellence
   - *A dedicated team or department that focuses on the strategic implementation of artificial intelligence technologies across the organization*